XyoloJR/Basic-ACC/README.md

     - Change a plane heading : turns to the desired heading at 3°/s
     - Give a direct route to the chosen point : takes the shortest way, and resumes its route
 - Left side buttons :
-  * display/hide speed vectors for 3, 6, or 9 minutes
+  * display/hide graduated speed vectors for 3, 6, or 9 minutes
   * enable mesuring distance and heading between two points of the radar screen
 - Mouse click on plane icon :
   - left : change flight details position